volkziem/Beams/README.md

 ================================

-Rutherford\'s great idea to use radioactive sources for scattering experiments leads to Bohr\'s model of atom.
+Rutherford\'s great idea to use radioactive sources for scattering experiments leads to Bohr\'s model of the atom.
 Positrons, muons, pions, an V-particles that behave strangely\" are found in cosmic rays.
 The strong nuclear force and the weak interaction emerge as two fundamental forces besides electromagnetic forces and gravity.
 The strong force is